Past Events

 About the author:

-Join the Chinese American Museum and Miss Rita from the Los Angeles Public Library’s Chinatown branch for this month’s Kids’ Storytime on Tuesday, March 12, at 4pm PDT.
-Miss Rita will be reading “I Can Open It for You” by Shinsuke Yoshitake.
+Join the Chinese American Museum and Miss Rita from the Los Angeles Public Library’s Chinatown branch for this month’s Kids’ Storytime on Tuesday, February 18th, at 4pm PST.
+Miss Rita will be reading Mad at Dad by Janie Hao.

 About the book: